colonramoslab/NeuroSCAN/README.md

 The backend service contains two primary commands.
 THe first is an ingestion command that's walks over a specific directory structure of `.gltf` and `.csv` files to populate or update the database.
 The second starts a REST API server that serves the data to the frontend.

+## Requirements

+- Go 1.24.3 or later: You can download it from [the official Go website](https://go.dev/dl/).
+- [PostgreSQL](https://www.postgresql.org): The backend uses PostgreSQL as the database.
+Make sure you have it installed and running on your machine.
+This can be installed via Homebrew on macOS with `brew install postgresql` or on Ubuntu with `sudo apt install postgresql`.
+It can also be run on mac using the [Postgres app](https://postgresapp.com/downloads.html).
+- Node JS: The frontend is built using react and is a little bit fussy about the version.
+You need version 14.21.3 installed.
+It is recommended to us [nvm](https://github.com/nvm-sh/nvm) to install and manage this.

 ## Folder Structure

 The root directory serves as the main entrypoint for the backend, specifically the `cmd/main.go` file.
 The web frontend is located in the `frontend` directory.

+The core backend logic is inside `internal` with files named after the entities they relate to (neurons, contacts, synapses, etc).
+The structure is as follows:

+**domain** - Contains the core domain model along with any pertinent logic relating to the model.
+**repository** - Contains the database queries and converting the database model to the domain model.
+**service** - Contains the business logic and orchestrates the interaction between the repository and handlers.
+**handler** - Contains the HTTP handlers that respond to API requests.

 ## Building the frontend